 - The Entity sub-types available from the service provider, including core model extensions.
 This information is provided through the Kind instances of the OCCI implementation. - The attributes defined for each Entity sub-type.
 The identifying Kind instance provide this information. - The invocable operations, i.e. Actions, defined for each Entity sub-type.
-The identifying Kind instance provide this information. - Any Mixin instances that can be associated to resource instances. - Additional capabilities defined by a particular Mixin instance, i.e. Attributes and Actions. - The above requirements comprise the OCCI discovery mechanism.
+The identifying Kind instance provide this information. - Any Mixin instances that can be associated to entity instances. - Additional capabilities defined by a particular Mixin instance, i.e. Attributes and Actions. - The above requirements comprise the OCCI discovery mechanism.
 It MUST be implemented. - The details of exactly how the Category, Kind and Mixin instances are exposed to an OCCI client is specific to the particular rendering used.
 The relevant details can be found in the OCCI Rendering documents.

-4.5 The OCCI Core Base Types
+5.4 The OCCI Core Base Types

-The following sections describe the OCCI base types defined by the OCCI Core Model.
+- The following sections describe the OCCI base types defined by the OCCI Core Model.
 The base types are Entity, Resource, Link.
-All base types MUST be implemented.

-An instance of the Resource type, the Link type or one of their sub-types is called a resource instance.
-Each resource instance within an OCCI system MUST have a unique identifier stored in the id model attribute of the Entity type, as defined in table 6.
-The structure of these identifiers is opaque and the system should not assume a static, pre-determined scheme for their structure other than the rules imposed by the Uniform Resource Identifier (URI) [6] syntax.

-Although every unique resource instance identifier MUST be valid URI it is RECOMMENDED to use the Uniform Resource Name (URN) [7] syntax.

-For example Entity.id could be urn:uuid:de7335a7-07e0-4487-9cbd-ed51be7f2ce4.
+All base types MUST be implemented. - An instance of the Resource type, the Link type or one of their sub-types is called a entity instance.
+Each entity instance within an OCCI system MUST have a unique identifier stored in the id model attribute of the Entity type, as defined in table 6.
+The structure of these identifiers is opaque and the system should not assume a static, pre-determined scheme for their structure other than the rules imposed by the Uniform Resource Identifier (URI) [6] syntax. - Although every unique entity instance identifier MUST be valid URI it is RECOMMENDED to use the Uniform Resource Name (URN) [7] syntax. - For example Entity.id could be urn:uuid:de7335a7-07e0-4487-9cbd-ed51be7f2ce4.

-373 4.5.1 Entity
+382 5.4.1 Entity

 - The Entity type is an abstract type of the Resource type and the Link type.
 It MUST be implemented.
-Table 6 defines the model attributes the Entity type MUST implement to be compliant. - Entity enforces for all sub-types an optional OCCI Attribute named occi.core.title, see table 7. - Every sub-type of Entity MUST be assigned a Kind instance, see section 4.4.3.
+Table 6 defines the model attributes the Entity type MUST implement to be compliant. - Entity enforces for all sub-types an optional OCCI Attribute named occi.core.title, see table 7. - Every sub-type of Entity MUST be assigned a Kind instance, see section 5.3.3.
 Entity itself is assigned the Kind instance http://schemas.ogf.org/occi/core#entity for type identification, see table 8.
-Being an abstract type Entity itself can never be instantiated. - An Entity sub-type instance, also referred to as a resource instance, MAY be associated with one or more Mixin instances. - An Entity sub-type instance MUST expose its identifying Kind instance and any associated Mixin instances together with the Attributes and Actions defined by them.

-6A resource instance identifier MUST be unique within the service provider's name-space.
+Being an abstract type Entity itself can never be instantiated. - $^6$ An entity instance identifier MUST be unique within the service provider's name-space.
 It is RECOMMENDED to use globally unique identifiers.